The first computing devices and machines. Calculating machine

 John Napier

-The Scot John Napier in 1614 published a Description of the Amazing Tables of Logarithms.
+The Scotsman John Napier published “A Description of the Amazing Tables of Logarithms” in 1614.
 He discovered that the sum of the logarithm of the numbers a and b is equal to the logarithm of the product of these numbers.
-Therefore, the operation of multiplication was reduced to a simple operation of addition.
-He also developed a tool for multiplying numbers - “Knuckles of Napier”.
-It consisted of a set of segmented rods that could be arranged in such a way that, by adding the numbers in segments adjacent to each other horizontally, they obtained the result of their multiplication.
-"Knuckles of Napier" were soon superseded by other computing devices (mostly of a mechanical type).
-Napier's tables, the calculation of which required a very long time, were later “built into” a convenient device that speeds up the calculation process - a slide rule (R. Bissacar, late 1620)
+Therefore, the operation of multiplication was reduced to a simple addition operation.
+He also developed a tool for multiplying numbers - “Napere's knuckles”.
+It consisted of a set of segmented rods that could be positioned in such a way that, by adding numbers in segments adjacent to each other horizontally, the result of their multiplication was obtained.
+Napier's knuckles were soon replaced by other computing devices (mostly of the mechanical type).
+Napier's tables, the calculation of which required a lot of time, were later “built in” into a convenient device that speeds up the calculation process - the slide rule (R. Bissacar, late 1620)

 Wilhelm Schickard

 It was believed that the first mechanical calculating machine was invented by the great French mathematician and physicist B. Pascal in 1642.
-However, in 1957 F. Hammer (Germany, director of the Keplerian Scientific Center) discovered evidence of the creation of a mechanical, calculating machine approximately two decades before the invention of Pascal Wilhelm Schickard.
-He called it "counting clock".
-The machine was designed to perform four arithmetic operations and consisted of parts: a summing device; multiplying device; mechanism for intermediate results.
-The summing device consisted of gears and represented the simplest form adding machine.
-The proposed scheme of mechanical counting is considered classical.
-However, this simple and effective scheme had to be reinvented, since information about Schickard's car did not become public domain.
+However, in 1957, F. Hammer (Germany, director of the Keplerian Scientific Center) discovered evidence of the creation of a mechanical computing machine approximately two decades before Pascal’s invention Wilhelm Schickard.
+He called it the “counting clock.”
+The machine was intended to perform four arithmetic operations and consisted of parts: an adding device; duplicating device; mechanism for intermediate results.
+The adding device consisted of gears and represented simplest form adding machine.
+The proposed mechanical counting scheme is considered classical.
+However, this simple and effective scheme had to be reinvented, since information about Schickard’s machine did not become public knowledge

 Blaise Pascal

-In 1642, when Pascal was 19 years old, the first working model of an adding machine was made.
-A few years later, Blaise Pascal created a mechanical adding machine ("pascaline"), which allowed adding numbers in the decimal number system.
-In this machine, the digits of a six-digit number were set by corresponding rotations of the disks (wheels) with digital divisions, the result of the operation could be read in six windows - one for each digit.
-The units disk was connected to the tens disk, the tens disk to the hundreds disk, and so on.
+In 1642, when Pascal was 19 years old, the first working model of a adding machine was made.
+A few years later, Blaise Pascal created a mechanical adding machine (“pascaline”), which made it possible to add numbers in the decimal number system.
+In this machine, the digits of a six-digit number were set by corresponding turns of disks (wheels) with digital divisions; the result of the operation could be read in six windows - one for each digit.
+The units disk was connected to the tens disk, the tens disk to the hundreds disk, etc. Other operations were performed using a rather inconvenient procedure of repeated additions, and this was the main drawback of Pascaline.
 In just about a decade, he built more than 50 different versions of the machine.
-Invented by Pascal, the principle of connected wheels was the basis on which most computing devices were built over the next three centuries.
+Pascal's principle of linked wheels was the basis on which most computing devices were built over the next three centuries.

 Gottfried Wilhelm Leibniz

 In 1672, while in Paris, Leibniz met the Dutch mathematician and astronomer Christian Huygens.
-Seeing how many calculations an astronomer has to do, Leibniz decided to invent a mechanical device for calculations.
+Seeing how many calculations an astronomer had to do, Leibniz decided to invent a mechanical device for calculations.
 In 1673 he completed the creation of a mechanical calculator.
-Developing the ideas of Pascal, Leibniz used the shift operation for bitwise multiplication of numbers.
-Addition was carried out on it in essentially the same way as on the “pascal line”, however, Leibniz included in the design a moving part (a prototype of the movable carriage of future desktop calculators) and a handle with which you could turn the stepped wheel or - in subsequent versions of the machine - cylinders located inside the apparatus
+Developing Pascal's ideas, Leibniz used the shift operation for bitwise multiplication of numbers.
+Addition was carried out on it in essentially the same way as on the Pascaline, but Leibniz included in the design a moving part (a prototype of the movable carriage of future desktop calculators) and a handle with which it was possible to turn a stepped wheel or - in subsequent versions of the machine - cylinders located inside the device

-The development of computing devices is associated with the appearance of punched cards and their application.
-The appearance of perforated cards is associated with weaving.
-In 1804, the engineer Joseph-Marie Jacquard built a fully automated machine (the Jacquard machine) capable of reproducing the most complex patterns.
-The operation of the machine was programmed using a deck of punched cards, each of which controlled one shuttle move.
-The transition to a new pattern took place by replacing a deck of punched cards
+The development of computing devices is associated with the advent of punch cards and their use.
+The appearance of perforated cards is associated with weaving production.
+In 1804, engineer Joseph-Marie Jacquard built a fully automated machine (Jaccard machine), capable of reproducing complex patterns.
+The operation of the machine was programmed using a deck of punched cards, each of which controlled one shuttle stroke.
+The transition to a new drawing occurred by replacing the deck of punched cards

 Augusta Ada Byron

-Countess Augusta Ada Lovelace, daughter of the poet Byron, worked with C. Babbage to create programs for his calculating machines.
-Her writings in this field were published in 1843.
+Countess Augusta Ada Lovelace, daughter of the poet Byron, worked with Charles Babbage to create programs for his calculating machines.
+Her work in this area was published in 1843.
 However, at that time it was considered indecent for a woman to publish her writings under her full name, and Lovelace put only her initials on the title.
-Babbage's materials and Lovelace's comments outline such concepts as "subroutine" and "library of subroutines", "instruction modification" and "index register", which began to be used only in the 50s.
-20th century The term "library" itself was introduced by Babbage, and the terms "work cell" and "cycle" were proposed by A. Lovelace.
-“It can be rightly said that the Analytical Engine weaves algebraic patterns in the same way that Jacquecard's loom reproduces flowers and leaves,” wrote the Countess of Lovelace.
+Babbage's materials and Lovelace's comments outlined such concepts as “subroutine” and “subroutine library”, “instruction modification” and “index register”, which began to be used only in the 50s.
+XX century The term “library” itself was introduced by Babbage, and the terms “work cell” and “cycle” were proposed by A. Lovelace.
+“It can be said with good reason that the Analytical Engine weaves algebraic patterns in the same way as Jacques Card’s loom reproduces flowers and leaves,” wrote Countess Lovelace.
 She was actually the first programmer (the Ada programming language was named after her)

-He developed the theory of machines and mechanisms, wrote a number of works devoted to the synthesis of hinged mechanisms.
+He developed the theory of machines and mechanisms and wrote a number of works devoted to the synthesis of hinge mechanisms.
 Among the numerous mechanisms he invented, there are several models of adding machines, the first of which was designed no later than 1876.
-Chebyshev's adding machine for that time was one of the most original computers.
-In his designs, Chebyshev proposed the principle of continuous transmission of tens and the automatic transition of the carriage from digit to digit during multiplication.
-Both of these inventions entered widespread practice in the 1930s.
-20th century in connection with the use of an electric drive and the spread of semi-automatic and automatic keyboard computers.
+Chebyshev’s adding machine was one of the most original computing machines for that time.
+In his designs, Chebyshev proposed the principle of continuous transmission of tens and automatic transition of the carriage from digit to digit during multiplication.
+Both of these inventions came into widespread practice in the 30s.
+XX century in connection with the use of electric drives and the spread of semi-automatic and automatic keyboard computers.
 With the advent of these and other inventions, it became possible to significantly increase the speed of mechanical counting devices.

 Alexey Nikolaevich Krylov (1863-1945) Russian shipbuilder, mechanic, mathematician, academician of the USSR Academy of Sciences.
 In 1904, he proposed the design of a machine for integrating ordinary differential equations.
 In 1912, such a machine was built.
-It was the first continuous integrating machine that allowed solving differential equations up to the fourth order.
+It was the first continuous integrating machine, allowing the solution of differential equations up to the fourth order

 Wilgodt Theophil Odner

-Vilgodt Theophilus Odner, a native of Sweden, arrived in St. Petersburg in 1869.
-For some time he worked at the Russian Diesel plant on the Vyborg side, where in 1874 the first sample of his adding machine was made.
-Created on the basis of Leibniz stepped rollers, the first serial adding machines had big sizes primarily because it was necessary to allocate a separate roller for each category.
-Odner instead of stepped rollers used more advanced and compact gears with a changing number of teeth - Odner's wheels.
-In 1890, Odner received a patent for the production of adding meters, and in the same year 500 adding meters were sold (a very large number at that time).
-Arithmometers in Russia were called: “Odner adding machine”, “Original-Odner”, “Odner system adding machine”, etc. In Russia until 1917, about 23 thousand Odner adding machines were produced.
-After the revolution, the production of adding machines was established at the Suschevsky Mechanical Plant.
+A native of Sweden, Vilgodt Theophil Odner came to St. Petersburg in 1869.
+For some time he worked at the Russian Diesel plant on the Vyborg side, where in 1874 the first sample of his adding machine was manufactured.
+Created on the basis of Leibniz's stepped rollers, the first serial adding machines had big sizes primarily because a separate roller had to be allocated for each discharge.
+Instead of stepped rollers, Odhner used more advanced and compact gears with a varying number of teeth - Odhner wheels.
+In 1890, Odner received a patent for the production of adding machines and in the same year 500 adding machines were sold (a very large number for those times).
+Adding machines in Russia were called: “Odner Arithmometer”, “Original-Odner”, “Odner System Arithmometer”, etc. In Russia, until 1917, approximately 23 thousand Odner adding machines were produced.
+After the revolution, the production of adding machines was established at the Sushchevsky Mechanical Plant named after.
 F.E.
 Dzerzhinsky in Moscow.
-Since 1931, they began to be called "Felix" adding machines.
-Further, in our country, models of Odner adding machines with keyboard input and electric drive were created.
+Since 1931, they began to be called “Felix” adding machines.
+Further, in our country, models of Odhner arithmometers with key input and electric drive were created

-Herman Hollerith (1860-1929) After graduating from Columbia University, he goes to work in the census office in Washington.
-At this time, the United States embarked on an extremely laborious (which lasted seven and a half years) manual processing data collected during the 1880 census.
-By 1890, Hollerith completed the development of a tabulation system based on the use of punched cards.
-Each card had 12 rows, each of which could be punched with 20 holes, and they corresponded to data such as age, gender, place of birth, number of children, Family status and other information included in the census questionnaire.
-The contents of the completed forms were transferred to the cards by appropriate perforation.
-Punched cards were loaded into special devices connected to a tabulation machine, where they were strung on rows of thin needles, one needle for each of the 240 punched positions on the card.
-When the needle entered the hole, it made a contact in the corresponding electrical circuit of the machine.
+Herman Hollerith (1860-1929) After graduating from Columbia University, he went to work in the census office in Washington.
+At this time, the United States began an extremely labor-intensive (seven and a half years) manual processing data collected during the census in 1880.
+By 1890, Hollerith had completed the development of a tabulation system based on the use of punched cards.
+Each card had 12 rows, in each of which 20 holes could be punched; they corresponded to such data as age, gender, place of birth, number of children, Family status and other information included in the census questionnaire.
+The contents of the completed forms were transferred to cards by appropriate perforation.
+Punched cards were loaded into special devices connected to a tabulation machine, where they were threaded onto rows of thin needles, one needle for each of the 240 punched positions on the card.
+When the needle entered the hole, it closed a contact in the corresponding electrical circuit of the machine.
 The full statistical analysis of the results took two and a half years (three times faster than the previous census).
-Hollerith subsequently organized Computer Tabulating Recording (CTR).
-The company's young salesman Tom Watson was the first to see the potential profitability of selling punched-card calculating machines to American businessmen.
-He later took over the company and renamed it International Business Machines Corporation (IBM) in 1924.
+Hollerith subsequently founded the company Computer Tabulating Recording (CTR).
+The company's young traveling salesman, Tom Watson, was the first to see the potential profitability of selling calculating machines to American businessmen using punched cards.
+He later took over the company and in 1924 renamed it International Business Machines (IBM) Corporation.

 Vannevar Bush

 In 1930 he built a mechanical computing device - a differential analyzer.
 It was a machine that could solve complex differential equations.
-However, it had many serious shortcomings, primarily gigantic size.
-Bush's mechanical analyzer was a complex system of rollers, gears and wires connected in a series of large blocks that occupied an entire room.
-When setting the task for the machine, the operator had to manually select a lot of gears.
+However, it had many serious disadvantages, most notably its gigantic size.
+Bush's mechanical analyzer was a complex system of rollers, gears, and wires connected in a series of large units that filled an entire room.
+When assigning a task to the machine, the operator had to manually select many gears.
 This usually took 2-3 days.
-Later, W. Bush proposed a prototype of modern hypertext - the MEMEX project (MEMory EXtention - memory expansion) as an automated bureau in which a person would store his books, records, any information he receives in such a way as to use it at any time with maximum speed and convenience. .
-In fact, it was supposed to be a complex device equipped with a keyboard and transparent screens onto which texts and images stored on microfilm would be projected.
-MEMEX would establish logical and associative links between any two blocks of information.
+Later, V. Bush proposed a prototype of modern hypertext - the MEMEX project (MEMory EXtention - memory expansion) as an automated bureau in which a person would store his books, records, any information he receives in such a way that he can use it at any time with maximum speed and convenience .
+In fact, it had to be a complex device equipped with a keyboard and transparent screens on which texts and images stored on microfilm would be projected.
+MEMES would establish logical and associative connections between any two blocks of information.
 Ideally, we are talking about a huge library, universal information base

 John Vincent Atanasoff

-Professor of physics, author of the first project of a digital computer based on a binary rather than a decimal number system.
-The simplicity of the binary number system, combined with the simplicity of the physical representation of two characters (0, 1) instead of ten (0, 1, ..., 9) in electrical diagrams computer outweighed the inconvenience of having to convert from binary to decimal and vice versa.
-In addition, the use of the binary number system contributed to a reduction in the size of the computer and would reduce its cost.
-In 1939, Atanasoff built a model of the device and began to seek financial help to continue the work.
-Atanasoff's car was almost ready in December 1941, but was disassembled.
-In connection with the outbreak of World War II, all work on the implementation of this project ceased.
-Only in 1973, Atanasoff's priority as the author of the first project of such a computer architecture was confirmed by the decision of the US federal court.
+Professor of physics, author of the first project of a digital computer based on a binary rather than decimal number system.
+The simplicity of the binary number system combined with the simplicity of the physical representation of two symbols (0, 1) instead of ten (0, 1,..., 9) in electrical diagrams computer outweighed the inconvenience associated with the need to convert from binary to decimal and back.
+In addition, the use of the binary number system would help reduce the size of the computer and would reduce its cost.
+In 1939, Atanasoff built a model of the device and began to seek financial assistance to continue the work.
+Atanasoff's machine was almost ready in December 1941, but was disassembled.
+Due to the outbreak of World War II, all work on this project ceased.
+Only in 1973, Atanasoff’s priority as the author of the first project of such a computer architecture was confirmed by a decision of the US federal court

 Howard Aiken In 1937, G. Aiken proposed a project for a large calculating machine and was looking for people willing to finance this idea.
-The sponsor was Thomas Watson, President of IBM Corporation: his contribution to the project amounted to about 500 thousand US dollars.
-The design of the new machine "Mark-1", based on electromechanical relays, began in 1939 in the laboratories of the New York branch of IBM and continued until 1944.
+The sponsor was Thomas Watson, president of IBM Corporation: his contribution to the project amounted to about 500 thousand US dollars.
+The design of the new Mark-1 machine, based on electromechanical relays, began in 1939 in the laboratories of the New York branch of IBM and continued until 1944.
 The finished computer contained about 750 thousand parts and weighed 35 tons.
-The machine operated with binary numbers up to 23 digits and multiplied two numbers of the maximum bit depth in about 4 s.
-Since the creation of the Mark-1 lasted quite a long time, the palm went not to him, but to Konrad Zuse's Z3 relay binary computer, built in 1941.
-It is worth noting that the Z3 machine was much smaller than Aiken's machine and also cheaper to manufacture
+The machine operated with binary numbers up to 23 digits and multiplied two numbers of the maximum digit in about 4 s.
+Since the creation of the Mark-1 took quite a long time, the palm went not to it, but to Konrad Zuse’s relay binary computer Z3, built in 1941.
+It is worth noting that the Z3 machine was significantly smaller than Aiken’s machine and also cheaper to manufacture

 Konrad Zuse

-In 1934, as a student at a technical university (in Berlin), without having the slightest idea of the work of C. Babbage, K. Zuse began to develop a universal computer, in many respects similar to Babbage's analytical engine.
-In 1938, he completed the construction of the machine, which occupied an area of 4 square meters. m., called Z1 (in German, his surname is written as Zuse).
+In 1934, while a student at a technical university (in Berlin), without the slightest idea about the work of Charles Babbage, K. Zuse began to develop a universal computer, much like Babbage's analytical engine.
+In 1938, he completed the construction of the machine, which occupied an area of 4 square meters. m., called Z1 (in German his last name is written as Zuse).
 It was a fully electromechanical programmable digital machine.
-She had a keyboard for entering the conditions of tasks.
+It had a keyboard for entering task conditions.
 The results of the calculations were displayed on a panel with many small lights.
-Its restored version is kept in the Verker und Technik Museum in Berlin.
-It is Z1 in Germany that is called the world's first computer.
-Zuse later began coding the machine's instructions by punching holes in used 35mm film.
+Its restored version is kept in the Verker und Technik museum in Berlin.
+It is the Z1 in Germany that is called the world's first computer.
+Zuse later began coding instructions for the machine by punching holes in used 35mm photographic film.
 The machine, which worked with perforated tape, was called Z2.
 In 1941, Zuse built a program-controlled machine based on the binary number system - Z3.
-This machine, in many of its characteristics, was superior to other machines built independently and in parallel in other countries.
-In 1942, Zuse, together with the Austrian electrical engineer Helmut Schreyer, proposed to create a computer of a fundamentally new type - on vacuum electron tubes.
-This machine had to work a thousand times faster than any of the machines available at that time in Germany.
-Speaking about the potential applications of a high-speed computer, Zuse and Schreyer noted the possibility of using it to decrypt encoded messages (such developments were already underway in various countries)
+This machine was superior in many of its characteristics to other machines built independently and in parallel in other countries.
+In 1942, Zuse, together with the Austrian electrical engineer Helmut Schreyer, proposed creating a computer of a fundamentally new type - based on vacuum vacuum tubes.
+This machine was supposed to work a thousand times faster than any of the machines available in Germany at that time.
+Speaking about the potential areas of application of a high-speed computer, Zuse and Schreyer noted the possibility of using it to decrypt encrypted messages (such developments have already been carried out in various countries)

 Alan Turing

-English mathematician, gave a mathematical definition of the algorithm through the construction, called the Turing machine.
+An English mathematician, gave a mathematical definition of an algorithm through a construction called a Turing machine.
 During World War II, the Germans used the Enigma machine to encrypt messages.
-Without a key and a switching scheme (the Germans changed them three times a day), it was impossible to decipher the message.
-In order to uncover the secret, British intelligence has assembled a group of brilliant and somewhat eccentric scientists.
+Without a key and a switching circuit (the Germans changed them three times a day), it was impossible to decipher the message.
+In order to uncover the secret, British intelligence assembled a group of brilliant and somewhat eccentric scientists.
 Among them was the mathematician Alan Turing.
-At the end of 1943, the group managed to build a powerful machine (instead of electromechanical relays, about 2000 electronic vacuum tubes were used in it).
-The car was named "Colossus".
-The intercepted messages were encoded, applied to punched tape and entered into the machine's memory.
-The tape was entered by means of a photoelectric reader at a speed of 5000 characters per second.
-The machine had five such readers.
-In the process of searching for a match (decryption), the machine compared the encrypted message with the already known Enigma codes (according to the algorithm of the Turing machine).
-The work of the group is still classified.
-The role of Turing in the work of the group can be judged by the following statement by the mathematician I. J. Good, a member of this group: “I do not want to say that we won the war thanks to Turing, but I take the liberty of saying that without him we might have lost it ".
-The Colossus machine was a tube machine (a major step forward in the development of computer technology) and specialized (decoding secret codes)
+At the end of 1943, the group managed to build a powerful machine (instead of electromechanical relays, it used about 2000 electronic vacuum tubes).
+The car was called "Colossus".
+The intercepted messages were encoded, put on punched tape and entered into the machine's memory.
+The tape was entered via a photoelectric reader at a speed of 5000 characters per second.
+The machine had five such reading devices.
+In the process of searching for a match (decryption), the machine compared the encrypted message with already known Enigma codes (according to the Turing machine algorithm).
+The group's work still remains classified.
+Turing’s role in the work of the group can be judged by the following statement by a member of this group, mathematician I. J. Goode: “I do not want to say that we won the war thanks to Turing, but I take the liberty of saying that without him we might have lost it " The Colossus machine was a lamp-based machine (a major step forward in the development of computer technology) and specialized (deciphering secret codes)

 John Mauchly